Last updated on November 27th, 2023

 Good To Know: Sometimes you’ll see a book with the lion.
 If the book is open, Venice was at peace when the lion was created.
 If the book is closed, Venice was at war.

-Yes, its colorful buildings are gorgeous for photos, but there’s just not enough to do to keep little ones interested.
+Yes, its colorful buildings are gorgeous for photos, but may not be enough to do to keep your little ones interested.
 Lace museum – hard pass.
-If the adults in your group really want to go, make sure you at least stop at the island’s small playground.
+If the adults in your group really want to go, make sure you at least stop at the island’s small playground and get your kids some of the island’s bussole cookies.

 It’s far from Venice proper, and its main draw for kids – its elaborate labyrinth – is often closed.
 Be sure to check if it’s open before driving there.
-If you really want to see a labyrinth in Italy, head to Mason’s Labyrinth near Parma.
+If you really want to explore a labyrinth, you can visit the small one on Isola San Giorgio, or head to Mason’s Labyrinth near Parma.

 If you have a child that’s really into maritime history, go for it, but otherwise, skip it.
 Better explanation panels would really help engage visitors.